wrightmat/dnd-hyrule/docs/_ref/races/Rito.md

 **Age.** Rito reach maturity around age 35 and can live as long as 160 years.

 **Alignment.** The Rito are a people of honor and move to protect those in need with little prompting.
-They lean towards a good alignment.
+They lean toward a good alignment.

 **Size.** Rito men stand just below 6 feet tall, while women reach just above 5 feet on average.